 On the other hand, cybersecurity can do far more than just protect your assets.
-With thorough cybersecurity coverage you can build cyber-resiliency.
+With thorough cybersecurity coverage you can build cyber-resiliency, weaving it into everything from your security policies to your Wi-Fi setup.
 A cyber-resilient business is a business that can handle the breaches and attacks that other businesses might struggle under.

 That’s strong incentive for potential customers to work with you and incentive for the best talent to want to work for you.

 Making it really count